Elevation Tour: Stage design and show production

 In lieu of traditional image magnification (IMAG), four video screens were hung above the front of the stage, each of them displaying a black-and-white camera feed dedicated to a specific member of U2.
 Four long-lens cameras followed the band members and presented a "raw" video feed of each, without the intervention of a video director.
 The setup was Williams's response to what he saw as a growing trend with rock shows having "big video screens on either side running something that looks like an HBO special".
 He believed such a trend instilled a mindset into the audience that the most interesting thing happening at a given moment was what the video screens were displaying, thus diverting attention away from the actual live performance.
 Williams was inspired by his experience over the years "standing behind video directors and engineers, seeing what they were seeing" on the video monitors.
 Rather than present a director's vision of what shots to show an audience, Williams wanted to "take that person out of the equation" and present an unmediated look at the band members.
-U2's management and concert promoters were sceptical at first, but Williams said that after it was seen in action, it was a "complete no-brainer".
-He expected it to be one most of the most influential aspects of the tour.
+U2's management and concert promoters were skeptical at first, but Williams said that after it was seen in action, it was a "complete no-brainer".
+He expected it to be one of the most influential aspects of the tour.
 According to him, the easiest solution would have been to eliminate IMAG altogether, but it was "deemed necessary" because of the size of some indoor venues and the high cost of tickets.

 Projection factored heavily into the shows' visuals.
 The tour used four PIGI projectors from E\T\C Audiovisuel placed in the corners of each venue.
 The projectors used a 7K bulb with a 7 in, square aperture, producing an "enormous amount of light", according to Williams.
 Instead of projecting the imagery onto a screen, Williams had the idea to project it across the entire interior space of the venues.
 Each projector was positioned on its back and aimed upwards at a mirror that was operated by a crew member to direct the reflection around the venue.